Rocky shore lichens guide

 The FSC Rocky shore lichens guide features 62 common species of lichen found on rocky sea shores, from the low tide mark up to the limit of sea spray.

-Colour photographs of all the rocky shore lichens illustrate the key features to spot.
+Colour photographs of all the rocky shore lichens feature in the lichens chart, to illustrate the key features to spot.
 On the reverse side there is an easy-to-use visual lichen identification guide.

 Generally the rocky shore is a very difficult environment for most living organisms.
 Below high tide mark, the sea submerges the shore for part of the day.
 Above high tide mark, breaking waves soak surfaces with salty spray.
 When this spray dries out it leaves a coating of salt.
 Overall lichens are some of the relatively few organisms that can survive these challenging conditions.